bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/code-review/TokenSale.md

     // Unpause may extend the end time of the public sale.
     // Note that we do not extend the start time of each phase.
-    // Currently does not extend phase 1 end time, only final end time. function unpause() public onlyAdmin whenPaused {
+    // Currently does not extend phase 1 end time, only final end time.
+    // BK Ok - Only admin can execute when not paused function unpause() public onlyAdmin whenPaused {

-        // If owner unpauses before sale starts, no impact on end time. uint256 current = currentTime();
+        // If owner unpauses before sale starts, no impact on end time.
+        // BK Ok
+        uint256 current = currentTime();

         // If owner unpauses after sale starts, calculate how to extend end.